Freeze-fracture

-Imaging the fractured surface of a frozen substance allows the interior of the structure to be investigated as illustrated by the picture of a fractured piece of glacier called an iceberg.
-By photographing at high magnifications more can be learnt about the fractured object's substructure and the changes in the object that occur during freezing.
-When imaging fractured surfaces in detail, changes occurring during and immediately after fracture as well as sample preparation, must be taken into account if trying to infer the unbroken material's structure.
+Imaging the fractured surface of a frozen substance enables its interior to be investigated, as illustrated by the picture of the iceberg, a fractured piece of glacier.
+By photographing at high magnifications, a fractured object's substructure and the changes that occur during freezing can be studied.
+When fractured surfaces are imaged in detail, changes occurring during fracture, immediately after fracture, and even during sample preparation must be considered when inferring the unbroken material's structure.
 The often relatively cold temperatures needed to make an object solid enough to fracture, and the fracture process itself, stress and deform the material.
 Imaging of fine detail under sub-zero conditions is difficult.
 The material will start to warm again when removed to a position for photography.
-Ambient gases, often water vapor, will condense on the cold surfaces, reacting with them, obscuring detail and further warming the object allowing it to reshape.
+Ambient gases, often water vapor, will condense on the cold surfaces, reacting with them, obscuring detail and further warming the object, allowing it to reshape.